CountNick/weekly-nerd-1920/hybrid-spa-mpa.md

 Because it was not possible to progressively enhance the SPA i started looking into rendering a SPA on the server side.
 However i quickly came to the conclusion this wasn't the right answer for my issue either.
 A Server Side rendered SPA basically means that the initial page is rendered on the server and sent back to the client.
 So if a user is not able to use javascript he or she will only be able to see the homepage of the application, and won't be able to interact with it. -->

 # AJAX search example

+I recalled an example that was given to us by [Declan Rek](https://github.com/decrek/progressive-web-apps-1920/blob/master/examples/movies-example/src/js/search.js).
+He used a input form to send a query to the server in the background.
+I just didn't really get how it worked and decided to do some further research on it and try to explain how this works in my own words.

 We'll start out by making some simple markup.
 A basic form with a input of type search: